Andrew Adonis, Baron Adonis: Early political career

 From 1987 until 1991, Adonis served as an Oxford City Councillor for the Social Democratic Party and later the Liberal Democrats, representing the North Ward.
 In 1994, he was selected by the Liberal Democrats as their prospective parliamentary candidate for the Westbury constituency, but he resigned after 18 months.
 In the following year he joined the Labour Party.

 During the mid-to-late 1990s he was politically active for Labour in Islington North, the constituency represented by Jeremy Corbyn, and was selected as Labour candidate to contest St George's Ward for Islington London Borough Council in 1998.
 He withdrew from the process before the election, however, upon being offered a position in the Number 10 Policy Unit as a constitutional and educational policy advisor in 1997.
 He remained in this role until 2001, when he was promoted to become Head of the Policy Unit.

-On 16 May 2005, he was created a life peer as "Baron Adonis", of Camden Town in the London Borough of Camden, making it possible for him to serve as a government minister, representing it in the House of Lords.
+On 16 May 2005, he was created a life peer as Baron Adonis, of Camden Town in the London Borough of Camden.
+This made it possible for him to serve as a government minister, representing it in the House of Lords.

-HM Government
+UK Government

 Lord Adonis became the Parliamentary Under-Secretary of State for Education in the Department for Education and Skills, which was later renamed the Department for Children, Schools and Families.
 He was closely involved in the London Challenge.

 Having been the architect of the academies policy in the Policy Unit, Adonis was also able to be the driving force in Government behind the programme, which replaced failing and under-performing comprehensive schools with all-ability, independently managed academies, run on a not-for-profit basis.
 By the time he left the Department in October 2008, 133 academies were open and 300 more were in the pipeline.
-Research suggests that performance at these early "sponsored" academies increased more quickly than in similar schools in the mainstream sector.
+Research by the Department of Education suggests that performance at these early "sponsored" academies increased more quickly than in similar schools in the mainstream sector, however these figures do not take into account underlying factors which affect which schools are likely to become academies.
 Policies on academies by Adonis were praised by some opposition politicians, including the then Conservative education spokesman Michael Gove, who in 2008 said, "We are on the same page as Andrew Adonis."

 He encouraged state schools to adopt practices of the private sector and generally believed in giving individual schools more independence and autonomy from central government and the local education authorities, although he voted against schools having more independent authority in the houses of parliament in 2006.
 His criticism of under-performing comprehensives made him unpopular with some trade union members and some on the Labour Party's left-wing.
 In 2006 Adonis supported the conversion of some independent schools under financial duress into state academies, portrayed at the time as a new style of direct grant grammar schools although not selective.

 As Tony Blair's head of policy, Adonis was regarded as the architect of tuition fees in 2004 – a policy he criticised and disowned 13 years later.